 To install your concrete slab foundation, begin by building a frame out of 2 x 4 lumber.
 Next, excavate the area and dig down approximately six inches.
 Fill the area with four inches of crushed rock, then pour your concrete.
 Finally, screed it to ensure it’s both level and smooth.

-A foundation made of brick pavers is an easy DIY project, as long as you’re working with a level area that already has good drainage.
+A foundation for a shed made of brick pavers is an easy DIY project, as long as you’re working with a level area that already has good drainage.
 There are many types of pavers on the market, so it’s important to choose the right size.
 Ideally, you’ll want to use pavers that are about an inch and a half thick and measure 12 x 24 inches.

 Once you’ve compacted the soil and ensured that it is level, you’ll simply lay the pavers down in a uniform manner.
 If you want additional stability, you may want to lay down crushed rock before you place the patio pavers.